ME-ICA/tedana/docs/fetching.rst

 :mod:`tedana.datasets`

 tedana's ``datasets`` module contains a number of functions for downloading multi-echo data from the internet.
+For a comprehensive list of datasets that can be fetched, see :mod:`tedana.datasets`.

 .. topic:: Where do downloaded resources end up?